eakmurphy/academic-kickstart/content/publication/Pub9.md

 # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.
 [header]
 image = "pub9.jpg"
-caption = "(A, B) Experimental setup.
-The camera on the right is recording particles in the burrow, and the camera on the left is recording the worm movements lower in the burrow.
-(C) A polychaete burrowing in the agarose mixture."
+caption = "(A,B) Experimental setup.
+One camera records particles in the burrow, the other records worm movements.
+(C) A polychaete burrowing."

 +++